Birmingham 3M Military Earplugs Lawsuit Attorneys

-At Farris, Riley & Pitt, LLP, our team has built a reputation of trust and success, providing each client with the legal experience they need that goes above and beyond.
-We are devoted to helping veterans recover—or better cope with—hearing loss and tinnitus caused by defective earplug use in combat.
+At Farris, Riley & Pitt, LLP, our team of national mass tort attorney has built a reputation of trust and success, providing each client with the legal experience they need that goes above and beyond.
+We are devoted to helping veterans recover from—or better cope with—hearing loss and tinnitus caused by defective earplug use in combat.

 The following criteria can better help individuals know if they are eligible for compensation in a 3M combat earplugs lawsuit:

 - Served in active duty between 2003 and 2015

 - Used the standard CAEv2 earplug in service